asadalam/FINN_MatrixVector_RTL/proj/sim/README.md

 ### XSIM Gui script: mvau_xsim_gui.tcl
 Essentially the same script as `mvau_xsim.tcl`.
 The only difference is that it does not have any exit command at the end.
 This script is called during graphical simulation for debugging

+## MVAU Stream Simulation Files

+### MVAU Stream Testbench (v1): mvau_stream_tb_v1.sv

+In this version of test bench, all input data are being generated using SystemVerilog's $random function.
+This includes the weight matrix and the input activation matrix.

+The test bench performs a behavorial implementation of the matrix-matrix multiplication using for-loops.
+The parameters for the tests and design are defined in ../src/mvau_defn.sv.
+The test has been successfull for various values of IFMCh, OFMCh, KDim, IFMDim, OFMDim, SIMD, PE, TSrcI, TDstI and TW such that all types of SIMDs and adder units are utilized.

+The inputs generated are sent to the DUT (mvau_stream.sv).
+The weight matrix and the input activation matrix is sent as tiles and slices.
+The weight tile measures PExSIMD where word length of each element is TW.
+The input activation slice measures SIMD where the word length of each element is TSrcI

+Finally, the output of the DUT and behavorial model are compared for error checking.
+The testbench is running successfully.

+To run the sumulation, we use a shell script and we say the following on a Linux terminal (make sure the shell script is executable):

+- ./mvau_stream_test_v1.sh

+### MVAU Stream Testbench (v3): mvau_stream_tb_v3.sv

+This version of test bech is used together with the HLS flow and uses data dumped by HLS as golden data.
+To run it independently, say the following on a Linux terminal (make sure the shell script is executable):

+- ./mvau_stream_test_v3.sh

+### MVAU Stream Simulation files: mvau_stream_files.prj
+This file contains all files needed for simulation.
+Can be edited in future for adding/removing more files (for e.g., other versions of test benches).
+This file is used by the Xilinx's Vivado's 'xelab' command which creates a simulation snapshot for 'xsim' to use

+### MVAU Stream Simulation script: mvau_stream_test_v<1/2/3>.sh
+This file performs simulation using two commands.
+The 'xelab' command creates a simulation snapshot while 'xsim' performs the simulation using the Vivado graphical simulator.
+It also performs error checking and exits from the script